 GCF is a unique subnational collaboration between 19 states and provinces from Brazil, Indonesia, Mexico, Nigeria, Peru, and the United States that is working to develop regulatory frameworks to reduce emissions from deforestation and land use change.
 All students are invited to assist the GCF with a variety of projects and research efforts.

-This is an environmental justice project of the Getches-Wilkinson Center, whose partners include the Sangre de Cristo Acequia Association and Colorado Open Lands, that assists low-income farmers in the San Luis Valley with protecting their water rights and their long-standing sustainable farming practices.
+This is an environmental justice project of the Getches-Wilkinson Center that assists low-income farmers in the San Luis Valley with protecting their water rights and their long-standing sustainable farming practices.
 Student volunteers will travel to the Valley, meet with irrigators whose families have lived there for centuries, and assist with drafting by-laws, articles of incorporation, and in some cases litigation concerning water rights establishment and protection.

-The Colorado Innocence Project at CU is a student organization that works to free the wrongly convicted from prison.
-It is an entirely volunteer organization that is run and housed here at CU Law.
-On Public Service Day we will train students who are interested in volunteering their time during the 2013-2014 school year.
-Students must be willing to commit 5 hours a week to the project (with flexibility for midterms, school breaks and finals).
+The Colorado Innocence Project at CU is a student organization that works to free the wrongly convicted.
+It is an entirely volunteer organization that is run and housed at CU Law.
+On Public Service Day we will train students who are interested during the 2013-2014 school year.
+Students must be willing to commit 1 hour per week to the project.

 Access to Justice Commission Project: A Public Service Pledge project led by Professors Hart and Griffin